PRESTO (Pregnancy Study Online)

-PRESTO is one of the first Internet-based studies in North America to examine whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy outcomes.
+PRESTO is a web-based research study that examines whether lifestyle factors such as diet, exercise, and medication use have an impact on fertility and pregnancy outcomes.

 You and 2,500 other women are being invited to complete one online questionnaire at enrollment and every 2 months for up to 12 months or until pregnancy occurs.

 You will also have the opportunity to invite your male partner to participate.

 Half of all enrolled participants will get a free VIP membership at FertilityFriend.com, an online software program that charts your menstrual cycles and records your fertility signs (note: promotion is not available to current Fertilityfriend.com members).

 PRESTO is a non-profit study being conducted by researchers at Boston University.
 It is funded by the National Institutes of Health.